eizoflexscan/Bigboards_Dockers/README.md

 Short desciption of each repository.
 Browse in each repository and read the 'Readme file' for more details.

 ### bb-stack-spark-on-hadoop-master
+#### Description
+Spark on Hadoop Apache Spark is used as cluster computing framework with implicit data parallelism and fault-tolerance..... do be done

 ### docker-rstudio-server-master
 #### Description